a crowd of tourists walking the nightlife streets of Pattaya City, Thailand

 This scam isn’t as common but seems on the rise in Pattaya and should be discussed because it’s not cheap!

-So you’ve booked a hotel online with Bookings or any other online listing company.
+So you’ve booked a hotel online with Bookings or any other online hotel company.
 You show up at the hotel and speak with a receptionist to check into your hotel.

-The receptionist confirms the booking and says the hotel only takes cash, so they will take cash from you, don’t give you a receipt for the booking, and cancel the reservation online.
+The receptionist confirms the booking and says the hotel only takes cash, so they will take cash from you, and then they don’t give you a receipt for the booking, and the hotel staff cancels the reservation online.
 That doesn’t sound wrong, right?

 After you’ve stayed at the hotel, a few days later, you receive an email from the online hotel listings company that you will be CHARGED for the hotel because you didn’t show up and cancel your hotel reservation on time.

-You’ll end up paying TWICE for the hotel, once in cash in person and once online because the hotel didn’t cancel the reservation online.
-They took cash from you and left the reservation, putting you at fault for not “canceling.”
+You’ll end up paying TWICE for the hotel, once in cash in person and once online, because the hotel didn’t cancel the reservation online, the hotel then gets two payments from you, one in person in full and the other from a portion of your online booking.

 How To Avoid: If you arrive at a hotel and they say they’d like the hotel payment in cash instead of how you’ve booked it, politely decline and proceed to another hotel.